 The following screen shows the configuration for codec set 4, the codec set configured to be used for calls within region 4 and for calls between region 1 and region 4.
 In general, an IP codec set is a list of allowable codecs in priority order.
 Using the example configuration shown below, all calls to and from the PSTN via the SIP trunks would use G.729A, since G.729A is preferred by both Verizon and the Avaya ip-codec-set.
-Any calls using this same codec set that are placed between devices capable of the G.722-64K codec (e.g., Avaya 9600-Series IP Telephone) can use G.722.
-Note that if G.711MU is omitted from the list of allowed codecs in ip-codec-set 4, calls from Verizon that are answered by Avaya Modular Messaging will use G450 VoIP resources to convert from G.729a (facing Verizon) to G.711MU (facing Modular Messaging).
+Any calls using this same codec set that are between devices capable of the G.722-64K codec (e.g., Avaya 9600-Series IP Telephone) can use G.722.
+Note that if G.711MU is omitted from the list of allowed codecs in ip-codec-set 4, calls from

+Verizon that are answered by Avaya Modular Messaging will use G450 VoIP resources to convert from G.729a (facing Verizon) to G.711MU (facing Modular Messaging).
 If G.711MU is included in ip-codec-set 4, then calls from Verizon that are answered by Modular Messaging will not use G450 VoIP resources, but rather be "ip-direct" using G.711MU from Modular Messaging to the inside of the Acme Packet Net-Net SBC.
-If G.711MU is not included in ip-codec-set 4, and the Verizon network sends a re-INVITE to transition a call initially established using G.729a to G.711MU, the call may fail.
-For example, the Verizon network may send a re-INVITE for a voice call to G.711MU if ambient noise on the call causes the Verizon network to detect tones such as fax tone.
-For this reason, it is recommended that G.711MU be included in ip-codec-set 4.
+Include G.711MU in the ip-codec-set if fax will be used.

 '''

-1 of

 change ip-codec-set 4

 Page

+1 of

+2

 IP Codec Set

 Codec Set: 4

-Audio Silence Frames Packet
+Audio Silence Codec Suppression

+Frames

+Packet

-Codec Suppression Per Pkt Size(ms)
+Suppression Per Pkt Size(ms)

 1: G.722-64K

 20

+2

 2: G.729A

 2

 20

-n

-3: G.711MU
+3:

-2

-20

-n

 4:

 5:

 6:

-7:

 '''